hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-01 Version Control.md

 | DOORS | Object-level Requirements | dma |

-Version control is optional when using SharePoint or SharePoint-supported platforms (Word, Excel, etc.) to modify non-technical documents.

 >[!NOTE]
 >Version control is optional when using SharePoint or SharePoint-supported platforms (Word, Excel, etc.).
 However, in cases where SharePoint hosts documents with natively modifiable data, Version Control is still mandatory.